-Being Bored: The Importance of Doing Nothing
+Being Bored: The Importance Of Doing Nothing

+4 Extra Debut.
 Boredom is under threat from the distractions of our digital age.
 Luckily the happily bored Phill Jupitus can show us why we still need to sometimes do nothing.

 Is boredom under threat?
 There are more TV channels than we can count, Smartphones keep us engaged around the clock, and the constant white noise of social media coerces us to always 'interact'.
 In fact, there is so much to stimulate our everyday lives in this digital age that we need never be bored ever again.
 So do we still need to be bored?
 And what would we miss if we did eliminate boredom completely from our lives?